-Linda Ahlers (BS Retailing 1972) is the retired president of Marshall Field’s, a division of Target Corporation.
-After the May Company purchased Target Corporation in 2005, Ahlers retired and has since been living in Honolulu, Hawaii.
-Ahlers serves on the School’s Retail Program Assessment Committee, which serves as a bridge between the industry and the academic program.
-Specifically, it is exploring what students need to know in order to succeed and identifying key elements of the best academic programs.
-She was motivated to contribute to the 100 Women Campaign through Dean Robin A. Douthitt’s passion for the School and a building tour.
-The facility is in need of investment, according to Ahlers.
-Ahlers encourages other alums to think about how they might get involved in today’s life of the School, whether that’s by talking to students about their experiences or supporting in a financial way.
-“Alums [can] pool their resources to make big things happen.”
+Linda Ahlers (BS Retailing 1972) built an impressive career in retailing, serving as president of Marshall Field’s, a division of Target Corporation, from 1996 until her retirement in 2005.
+She served on the School of Human Ecology’s Retail Task Force, which launched the Center for Retailing and acted as a bridge between the industry and the academic program.
+In 2017, Linda was elected to the University of Wisconsin Foundation’s Board of Directors lending her leadership and expertise in strategic planning to the university.
+She was motivated to contribute to the 100 Women Campaign to support the building project through Dean Robin Douthitt’s passion for the School and following a building tour, noting how the facility was in need of investment.
+Linda encourages other alums to think about how they might get involved in today’s life of the school, whether that’s by talking to students about their experiences or supporting in a financial way.
+“Alums can pool their resources to make big things happen.”

 Debra J. Alder